ShingenPizza/Personal_Development/readme.md

 Each bonus increase value per unit* is configurable per-world.
 In case any of the bonuses starts being annoying, like walking too fast, you can limit them in per-player mod settings.
-An admin of a multiplayer server can further limit them for everyone too to prevent griefing over long distances or just as a matter of not making the mod too OP.\
+An admin of a multiplayer server can further limit them for everyone too, to for example prevent griefing over long distances, or just as a matter of not making the mod too OP.\
 \*per action/time spent moving/each hp lost